giralt/ietf-agentic-ai-use-cases/README.md

 # Agentic AI Use Cases

-Repo focusing on tracking agentic AI use cases activitiy in the IETF (at least, some of it)
+Repo focused on tracking agentic AI use‑case activities in the IETF and providing a structured approach to support protocol standardization